Flu and COVID-19

 Work in Health and Social Care?

-For those working in a care home or health and care environment, where there are many vulnerable people, it is incredibly important to have the free flu vaccine.
+For those working in a care home or health and care environment, where there are many vulnerable people, it is incredibly important to have the free flu and COVID-19 vaccine.
 It not only helps to protect you and your immediate family, but also helps to protect the people you support.

 Breaking myths around flu